 Getting your restaurant professionally cleaned is important to uphold the level of professionalism you hope to convey to your loyal customers.
 A clean restaurant tells new customers that the owners take pride in exceptional presentation.
-When a restaurant is clean, customers tend to trust that the food is the highest quality and that every effort has been made to appease customers with a sanitized environment.
+When a restaurant is clean, customers tend to trust that the food is of the highest quality and that every effort has been made to appease customers with a sanitized environment.

 Without pressure washing, you may inadvertently send a negative message to your customer base about your food quality and services, forcing them to choose elsewhere for their dining needs.